Last updated: May 2026

 Optimizing fulfillment legs means cutting unnecessary transfers between warehouses and delivering products more directly to customers.

-Portless helps brands streamline this step by connecting manufacturing hubs and fulfillment centers under one system, reducing travel distance and improving delivery speed without increasing cost.
+Portless helps brands tighten this step by connecting manufacturing hubs and fulfillment centers under one system, reducing travel distance and improving delivery speed without increasing cost.

 In our next guide, you'll see how global DTC brands apply this principle to achieve up to 40% fewer fulfillment touchpoints.